Phanindra6116/vehicle-plate-recognition/README.md

 If you use this dataset, kindly **cite or credit this repository**. 🙌

 ---
+## Dataset
+This dataset is a curated collection of car license plate images designed for research and development in License Plate Recognition (LPR).
+The images capture vehicles in diverse real-world conditions, including varying lighting, weather, and camera angles, making it suitable for building robust computer vision and OCR-based models.
+It can be used to train and evaluate algorithms for tasks such as license plate detection, character segmentation, and text recognition.
+With applications in traffic monitoring, automated toll collection, parking management, and smart surveillance, this dataset provides a strong foundation for both academic study and practical implementation of intelligent transportation systems.
+The dataset can be accessed here: Google Drive Link:https://drive.google.com/drive/folders/1ul6cebgbv3XHPEoLpKBsZl5Jcjx9_FIi?usp=drive_link
+.

 ✨ *Contributions, feedback, and collaborations are welcome!*